-We usually take pictures of our Jeeps without ourselves in the driver's seat, but here are the faces you can put to some of the names on the jeeptoys e-mail listserv.
+We usually take pictures of our Jeeps without ourselves in the driver's seat, but here are the faces you could put to some of the names on the old "jeeptoys" e-mail listserv, back around 2000.

 Frank Sanborn from Michigan brought his Mini-Tonka collection to the Spring Midwest Willys Reunion in Toledo, where we took this photo.
 See more details on his big and little Kaiser trucks on the Mini-Tonka Does the Full-Size-Jeep page.

 Adam Sparks maintained the Early CJ-5 Page on the web, but these days he's driving this Willys Jeep pickup and a TJ (50K JPEG).
 Sparky apparently hopes his tough but rough truck will look like this shiny Spec Cast Pepsi delivery truck eventually.

 Dave Nowak in Tallahassee, Florida says, "That's me in front of my TJ, with our recently acquired '96 Cherokee Country in the background.
 On the hood (from largest to smallest) are my Tamiya 1/10 R/C YJ, Tamiya's 1/24 YJ model, and the Matchbox Safari Jeep."
 Dave has a web page with more photos of the Tamiya R/C YJ.

 Here's Mike Boyink and his son Harrison, with their big (Kaiser) and little (Power Wheels) CJ-5s in Michigan.
 The mini-Bantam trailer was custom built by Mike.
 More details on Mike's Jeep Pages.

 Jarek Skonieczny has his CJ-7 sleeping for the winter in a parking garage in Toronto, but he stopped in for a photo with a sealed ESCI 1/32-scale model of a green CJ-7 with hardtop and chrome grille, which he actually got about a year before he bought the Jeep.